 Areas of focus: Real Estate and Condominium Law, Development and Land Use, Litigation and Telecommunications

 Bill is a partner in our Real Estate, Condominium, and Litigation Departments.
-In his diverse practice, Bill represents condominium associations, developers, lenders, and buyers and sellers of real estate, handling matters that include real estate and condominium purchase, sale and finance transactions, condominium and homeowner association development, zoning, condominium and general Massachusetts real estate lawyer litigation, and telecommunications transactions.
+In his diverse practice, Bill represents condominium associations, developers, lenders, and buyers and sellers of real estate, handling matters that include real estate finance services and condominium purchase, sale and finance transactions, condominium and homeowner association development, zoning, condominium and general Massachusetts real estate lawyer litigation, and telecommunications transactions.
 Bill also serves as coordinator for the firm’s Real Estate group, including the maintenance of the firm’s real estate data base.
 An experienced real estate transactions attorney, Bill is an authorized agent for several national title insurance companies, including: Fidelity, WFG, and First American.

 Bill also has extensive experience in the affordable housing area, representing clients in all phases of the development process, from creating development entities to obtaining required approvals from state and local permitting authorities and negotiating construction financing.

 In his condominium and homeowner association practice, Bill drafts and secures the approval of amended and restated condominium and association documents and represents condominium and homeowner associations in the revival, extension and conveyance of development rights — a highly specialized area that melds his expertise in condominium law and real estate development.
 Bill also advises condominium and homeowner association clients on the entire range of condominium and homeowner association governance issues and represents them in, among other matters, the enforcement and extension of restrictive covenants; the resolution of construction defect litigation and disputes with abutting property owners; and the negotiation of telecommunications leases and licenses.